-Select the 'Write outdated components' or 'Write firmware' option, then click on the dark grey update button next to the selected option.
+Select the 'Write all components' or 'Write firmware' option, then click the dark grey update button next to the selected option.

-The updating firmware progress messages will be: Switching to Bootloader
+The updating firmware progress messages will be:

+- Switching to Bootloader

 - Downloading firmware...

-- Copying firmware...

-- Unmounting drives... (on Mac computers)
+- Copying firmware...Unmounting drives... (on Mac computers)

 - Writing firmware... (see screenshot above; at this point the radio display will also be showing the progress)

 - Refreshing radio information

 - Update successful!